-This list only has projects that are somehow important to me.
+This list only has projects that were featured in other websites.
 To see all my projects in detail, pelase visit my blog

 Hackaday is mentioned a lot here.
 So, to quote wikipedia: “Hackaday is a blog which publishes several articles each day about hardware and software hacks.
 A hack refers to modifications of a product or software as well as the creation of something entirely new for convenience, novelty, functional or creative reasons”

 I made this robot specifically to compete in the Circuit Sculpture contest by Hackaday.
 It is a simple obstacle avoiding robot made in freeform style, so no PCBs.

 I needed a MIDI adapter I could build in an afternoon.
 Ended up reprogramming a AVR programmer, used to program ATmegas, to act as a MIDI adapter.
 This post was shared by Hackster and Hackaday.

 Despite not having any experience with motherboard repairs, I decided to open my single computer to try and fix my dead USB ports.
 Everything went ok, although with some problems on the way.